artsandmetaphysics/goodlifeodyssey/_published/socrates-treats-language-like-math.md

 ---
 Created On: '2022-08-01T02:25:00+00:00'
 Description: "A brief consideration of one example of Plato\u2019s mathematical analysis\
-  \ of words, which informs us how he thought language works."
+  \ of\nwords, which informs us how he thought language works."
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2021-04-21'
 Slug: socrates-treats-language-like-math